Marie Colvin: Death

+Reactions

 Journalist Jean-Pierre Perrin and other sources reported that the building had been targeted by the Syrian Army, identified using satellite phone signals.
 Their team had been planning an exit strategy a few hours prior.

 On the evening of February 22, 2012, people of Homs mourned in the streets in honour of Colvin and Ochlik.
 Tributes were paid to Colvin across the media industry and political world following her death.

 Colvin's personal possessions came with her.
 This included a backpack containing basic supplies and a 387-page manuscript by her lifelong friend, Gerald Weaver.
 Colvin's sister, Cathleen 'Cat' Colvin along with Sean Ryan, then foreign editor of The Sunday Times, helped to have his book published.

-Colvin's funeral took place in Oyster Bay, New York, on March 12, 2012, in a service attended by 300 mourners including those who had followed her dispatches, friends and family.
+Colvin's funeral took place in Oyster Bay, New York, on March 12, 2012, in a service attended by 300 mourners, including those who had followed her dispatches, friends and family.
 She was cremated and half of her ashes were scattered off Long Island, and the other half on the River Thames, near her last home.

+Civil lawsuit

 In July 2016, Cat Colvin filed a civil action against the government of the Syrian Arab Republic for extrajudicial killing claiming she had obtained proof that the Syrian government had directly ordered Colvin's targeted assassination.
 In April 2018, the accusations were revealed on court papers filed by her family.
 In January 2019, an American court ruled that the Syrian government was liable for Colvin's death and ordered that they pay $300m in punitive damages.
 The judgement stated that Colvin was "specifically targeted because of her profession, for the purpose of silencing those reporting on the growing opposition movement in the country.
 [The] murder of journalists acting in their professional capacity could have a chilling effect on reporting such events worldwide.
 A targeted murder of an American citizen, whose courageous work was not only important, but vital to our understanding of war zones and of wars generally, is outrageous, and therefore a punitive damages award that multiples the impact on the responsible state is warranted."

+In 2025, a court in France issued an arrest warrant for former Syrian president Bashar al-Assad and six other officials of his regime over the attack that killed Colvin and Ochlik.

+In popular culture

-In 2018, a film based on Colvin's life, A Private War, directed by Matthew Heineman, written by Arash Amel, and starring Rosamund Pike as Colvin, was released, based on the 2012 article "Marie Colvin's Private War" in Vanity Fair Magazine by Marie Brenner.
+In 2018, a film based on Colvin's life, A Private War, directed by Matthew Heineman, written by Arash Amel, and starring Rosamund Pike as Colvin, was released, based on the 2012 article "Marie Colvin's Private War" in Vanity Fair magazine by Marie Brenner.
 While being interviewed in 2021, Chris Terrio, who wrote the film Batman v Superman: Dawn of Justice, stated that Lois Lane's arc in the film was inspired by Colvin.